kulics/koral/book-en/optional-type.md

 arr?.ToStr()
 ```

-## Get Pointer
+## Convert Optional Type
-If you need to get a pointer of an optional type, you can use the `id?` syntax.
+If you need to convert a variable to an optional type, you can use the `id?` syntax.

 E.g:
 ```